 How common is it?

 Approximately one in every 100 women under the age of 40, one in 1,000 women under 30 and one in 10,000 under 20 experience POI.
-In Britain 110,000 women between the ages of 12 and 40 are affected.
 A spontaneous (natural) early menopause affects approximately 5% of the population before the age of 45.

-Spontaneous POI affects one per cent of women before the age of 40, however increasing numbers of women are experiencing iatrogenic POI (POI caused by surgery or cancer treatments), therefore the exact number of women affected by all causes combined is unknown.
+Spontaneous POI affects 1% of women before the age of 40, however increasing numbers of women are experiencing iatrogenic POI (POI caused by surgery or cancer treatments), therefore the exact number of women affected by all causes combined is unknown.

 What causes POI?